Tulip-Dev/tulip/doc/python/index.rst

 Tulip_ is an information visualization framework written in C++ dedicated to the analysis and visualization of graphs.
 Tulip Python is a set of modules that exposes to Python almost all the content of the Tulip_ C++ API.
 The bindings has been developed with the SIP_ tool from Riverbank_.
-The main features provided by the bindings are listed below :
+The main features provided by the bindings are listed below:

 * creation and manipulation of graphs
-* storage of data on graph elements (float, integer, boolean, color, size, coordinate, list, ...)
+* storage of data on graph elements (float, integer, Boolean, color, size, coordinate, list, ...)
 * application of algorithms of different types on graphs (layout, metric, clustering, ...)
 * the ability to write Tulip plugins in pure Python